 - Press “Reset” between rounds of shooting to store previous data for review.

-Mounting the MantisX Sensor
+How to Mount the MantisX Sensor

 Most modern semi-auto handguns come with a rail system for mounting weapon lights or lasers.
 Simply slide the MantisX sensor onto the rail, align the slots, and tighten the selected screw until firmly attached.
 Some revolvers have a rail attachment, but others may require some gun-smithing to be able to use this system.
 Most modern rifles and shotguns have the ability to mount Picatinny or Weaver rails, which can then be used to secure the MantisX.